zjfheart/Geometry-aware-Instance-reweighted-Adversarial-Training/README.md

 ```

 # Contact
-Please contact j-zhang@comp.nus.edu.sg and zhujianing9810@gmail.com if you have any question on the codes.
+Please contact jingfeng.zhang@riken.jp or j-zhang@comp.nus.edu.sg and zhujianing9810@gmail.com if you have any question on the codes.